Akello Fells

 Inventory System Prototype

-Using my concept, I implemented an inventory system that allows the player hold up to 9 item stacks.
+Using my concept, I implemented an inventory system that allows the player to hold up to 9 item stacks.

 Shop System Concept